 Complete one of the following general education patterns:

-Counseling can provide specific help with enrolling and completing this degree.
+See Counseling for specific help with enrolling and completing this major.

 This degree requires 60.0 units and will likely take 4 semesters.